 Quality of life is often severely diminished by tragic accidents.
 Sometimes these effects are temporary.
 But consequences of trauma are often long-lasting or permanent.

 In rare cases, punitive damages may be available.
 These are only awarded in extreme cases when the defendant’s conduct is considered outrageously reckless.
 Punitive damages serve as a penalty and a deterrent for bad behavior.

 We have longstanding trusted relationships with professionals throughout Northeast Florida.
 That means that we have access to a broad network of experts we can rely on to help us accurately calculate and support your damages.

 Can I Get Money If I’m Being Blamed For an Uber Accident in Florida?

-It’s likely that you can still recover some compensation as long as you aren’t 100% to blame.
+It’s likely that you can still recover some compensation as long as you aren’t mostly to blame.

-Under Florida’s comparative fault statute, liability is shared among parties depending on the portion of fault assigned to each party.
+Under Florida’s modified comparative fault statute, liability is shared among parties depending on the portion of fault assigned to each party.
 Therefore, any award will be reduced by the proportion of the accident caused by your own negligence.
 However, there is a 51% rule in place that bars recovery if you share the majority of the responsibility for the accident.

 Likewise, if multiple parties are found to be at fault, they would share responsibility for compensation according to their portion of liability.

 Uber Accidents Can Cause Serious, Catastrophic Injuries